 I guess the question that every gay Jew has to ask herself is: is she a homosexual who happens to be Jewish or is she a Jew who happens to have same sex attraction?
 Such a decision is a very personal one and can only be decided by each individual, but from the outside looking in, it seems to me that if one defined herself as a Jew first who happened to have been born with same sex attraction than those feelings would be less tied into her identity.

-At the end of the day this is a very difficult issue with no easy answers.
+At the end of the day this is a very difficult issue with no easy answers and this is probably one of the greatest struggles of the Orthodox world today – balancing compassion with unchanging laws.
 Because you directed questions at me, I conjectured about what I think I would have done in your situation, but lets not kid ourselves, it was nothing more than conjecture, I have no idea how I’d really respond in such a situation any more than I could tell you if I could survive the Holocaust and retain my faith and observance.

 I tried to answer your letter with compassion as well as honesty, and though I stand firm about not going against what the Torah says, please know that I and many other open-minded Orthodox Jews do not sit in judgement for the decisions you’ve made.
 And I hope that, if you ever feel like increasing your Jewish observance again, you will be able to find a balance that you can live with and feel content with.